tlsnotary/tlsnotary/data/documentation/AuditorGuide.md

 ![](CertView2.png)

-enter the site name, and press View Certificate.
+enter the site name, and press Get Certificate.
 From here you will be able to see the two crucial facts: does Firefox trust the certificate, and does the public key inside it match the one provided in your `domain1` file.
-You can find the public key in just the same way as above.
+You'll see whether Firefox trusts the certificate in the main panel, and then you can click "View" to find the public key (in the same way as above).

 A final note: **remember that the audit cannot be considered to be completed successfully until you perform this certificate check**.